frankeng/CarlaSemiTruckTrailer/README.md

 python generate_trafficsemiTrailer.py -n5
 ```
 ### Manual coupling
-If you want to couple the tractor to the trailer manualy you should place a trailer in the world and then run the standard manual_control.py with the option --filter dafxf
+If you want to couple the tractor to the trailer manually you should place a trailer in the world and then run the standard manual_control.py with the option --filter dafxf
 ```sh
 python manual_control.py --filter dafxf
 ```